-This virtual workshop is for undergraduate and graduate students applying for funding from the Canada Graduate Scholarship-Master’s (CGS-M) Program.
+This workshop is designed for undergraduate and graduate students applying for funding from the Canada Graduate Scholarship-Master’s (CGS-M) Program.
 Drawing on evidence-based research about successful grant proposals, facilitators discuss particular elements of this written academic genre: audience, purpose, knowledge gap, competence claim, structure, style, and more.